lambdaclass/lambda_ethereum_consensus/native/ssz_nif/README.md

 2. Add the struct definition and `t` type.
 You should try to mimic types used in the official spec, like those in `lib/ssz_types/mod.ex` (feel free to add any that are missing).
 3. Add the implemented struct's name to the `@enabled` list in the `SSZStaticTestRunner` module (file `test/spec/runners/ssz_static.ex`).
 4. Check that spec-tests pass, running `make spec-test`.
 For this, you should have all the project dependencies installed (this is explained in the main readme).

+## Some things to keep in mind

+- Some SSZ containers depend on the configuration: "mainnet", "minimal".
+Their names should be suffixed with the configuration name.
+For example: [`HistoricalBatch`](../../lib/ssz_types/pending_attestation.ex).
+- Since we run spec-tests with the "minimal" configurations and the target configuration is "mainnet", those two should be prioritized.
+If the constants they depend on are different (you can check this by comparing their values in [the spec](https://github.com/ethereum/consensus-specs/tree/dev/configs)), two containers need to be implemented: one for "mainnet", and another for "minimal".
+Also, the container names should be mapped in the corresponding spec-test config (e.g: [mainnet](../../test/spec/configs/mainnet.ex), [minimal](../../test/spec/configs/minimal.ex)) An example of this is [`HistoricalBatch`](../../lib/ssz_types/historical_batch.ex).